Field Growth Playbook: Salesman Tracking for VPs

 Do not roll this out to everyone at once.
 Start small, tighten the rules, fix the rough edges, then expand.

-Name the issue in plain English.
-Missed visits.
-Weak coverage.
-Slow follow-up.
-Poor proof of execution.
-If leadership cannot explain the problem clearly, reps will assume the tool is really about surveillance.
+- Tie the purchase to a business problem — Missed visits, weak coverage, slow follow‑up, or poor proof of execution.
+If leadership can’t explain the problem clearly, reps will assume the tool is really about surveillance.

-Pick a small group of respected reps and one manager who actively coaches.
+- Pilot with credible people — Pick a small group of respected reps and one manager who actively coaches.
 You want honest feedback from people the rest of the team trusts.
-Avoid building your pilot around easy territories or unusually tech-friendly reps.
+Avoid building your pilot around easy territories or unusually tech‑friendly reps.

-Define what counts as a completed visit, when check-ins are required, what evidence must be captured, and what happens when plans change in the field.
+- Write the operating rules before launch — Define what counts as a completed visit, when check‑ins are required, what evidence must be captured, and what happens when plans change in the field.
 Clear rules reduce arguments later.

-Manager behavior decides whether this succeeds.
+- Train managers before reps — Manager behavior decides whether this succeeds.
 Train them to review exceptions, coach from patterns, and address missed execution without turning every route deviation into a courtroom hearing.

-Track verified visits, route adherence, note completion, response time, and coverage gaps.
+- Measure a short list of metrics in the first 30 days — Track verified visits, route adherence, note completion, response time, and coverage gaps.
 Skip vanity metrics.
 Early wins should show more selling time, cleaner execution, and fewer disputes about what happened in the field.

 One hard rule.
 Never position tracking as a trust test.
 Position it as a work standard with clear limits.
 The teams that adopt these tools well know exactly what is tracked, when it is tracked, and how the information will be used.
 That is how you get accountability without poisoning morale.